JAY-Z Takes Out Ads In Newspapers Around The Country To Shed Light On Black-Owned Businesses

 He also teamed up with Rihanna and Twitter Founder Jack Dorsey to donate more than $6.2 million that will fund COVID-19 rapid response efforts in the states with a special focus on Puerto Rico.

-Jay Z focusing on Black-owned businesses around the country comes just weeks after his wife Beyoncé started the Black Parade initiative which is a directory for Black-owned businesses on her personal site.
+JAY-Z focusing on Black-owned businesses around the country comes just weeks after his wife Beyoncé started the Black Parade initiative which is a directory for Black-owned businesses on her personal site.